kaitech-corp/xplorchain/README.md

 # Travel-Chain MVP

-XplorChain is a NFT market for travel-based, digital art used as digital keychains.
+Travel-Chain is a NFT market for travel-based, digital art used as digital keychains.
 This is a MVP.

 ## Features
 (Subject to change/not limited to)